jaylen-he/tailortext/README.md

 # 🐬 TailorText – A language learning extension integrated and tailored to your daily life

 TailorText is a Chrome extension that turns any article you're reading into an interactive, AI-powered language learning experience.
-It pulls words from real-world content, translates them, and quizzes you, all from your browser.
+It pulls words from any given text you are currently reading, translates them into flashcards, and quizzes you all from your browser.

 ---